Niwalker MM18JR 10000lm In-depth review, Pros and Cons

 Colors | black |

-The MM18JR flashlight is a bit heavy, its weight is 498 g.
-It's important to consider the intended use and personal comfort when choosing a flashlight of this weight.
+The flashlight is a bit heavy, its weight is 498 g.
 The length of a flashlight can affect how it feels in your hand and how you can grip and maneuver it.
-A longer flashlight may provide a more substantial grip, making it easier to hold and control, especially if you have larger hands.
 Aluminium is a lightweight material, which is beneficial for MM18JR flashlight.
+The HAIII coating is often matte or textured.
+This finish improves grip and feels nice in the hand.
+This flashlight comes in a sleek black color option.

 System